Poo Paper: paper made from animal dung

 - Giant Panda Bears (Thailand & China): In 2005, Thailand began to make paper from panda bear poo.
 In 2007, China started to make paper from panda droppings too.
 These special paper and paper products are predominantly available on site: at the Chiang Mai Zoo and the Chengdu Giant Panda Breeding Research Base.

 - Designed for Christmas release, you can buy paper made from reindeer poo upon special order.
-Or, shop for reindeer poo stationary from this distributor.
+Or, shop for different animal poo stationary from this distributor.

-More rare are papers made from giraffe, rhino, and zebra poo.
+More rare are papers made from giraffe, rhino

 It is interesting to note that different suppliers have different motivations as to why they make paper from animal droppings: